 The origin of the peas remains open with an increase of the consumption shares.
 With the opening of a new Beyond Meat production site in the Netherlands (Reuters, 2019) and the use of pea protein isolate as ingredient in other foods, there is the prospect that more European peas will be processed.
 It is unclear how the raw materials would be sourced via agricultural collection trade and stages of processing, especially the production of pea protein isolate.
 This requires the establishment and analysis of corresponding value chains especially the institutional arrangements in how farmers are included in value-chains.
 Contractual arrangements of farmer supply relations are still heavily characterized by private information.
 More transparent supply chain arrangements are required to develop a broad supply basis and allow more farmers to participate in lucrative pea markets for food production.
+For this purpose better market information systems for legumes are required.
+Also, agricultural extension services should put a stronger focus on legume cultivation to support farmers endeavoring into these new crops.
+Breeders should offer new legume varieties optimized for utilization in protein isolate production.

 The calculation of required factories for processing shows the potential for a decentralized development of the pea meat raw material market even if factory capacities continue to increase.
-It would be possible to establish factories in several regions favourable for pea cultivation.
+It would be possible to establish factories in several regions favorable for pea cultivation.
 No systematic overview of pea processing factories is available.
 Basic internet searches and expert knowledge indicate that there is already a factory of Emsland Group located in Germany (Emsland, 2020), of Cosucra in Belgium (FoodBev Media, 2018) as well as in Denmark (RTBF, 2019) and of Roquette in France (Roquette, 2020).
 Also, in other parts of the world companies have invested in the production of pea protein like Nutri-Pea (Companylisting, 2020) and AGT (AGT, 2020) in Canada.
 Besides this, Chinese companies are investing in pea processing facilities (Orientalprotein, 2020).
 In the past, China processed dry peas to extract the starch for noddle production and exported the pea protein isolate to the USA.
 It is unclear if this trade still taking place today as China has important demand for food and because of the trade conflict between China and USA started in 2018.
 This dynamic in investment activities may indicate a private sector expectation of growing pea protein demand.